 Capital Credits are your share of the ownership of Price Electric Cooperative, a non-profit, member-owned cooperative.

 Each year the Cooperative has earnings (income minus expenses), the earnings are distributed proportionately to all active Cooperative members based on each member’s total electricity purchases for that year.
 In April, PEC members who were active in the prior fiscal year will receive their annual Capital Credit Allocation Notices.
 This represents each member’s share of earnings from the prior fiscal year.

 Capital Credits accumulate in an account in your name.
 When the Cooperative’s financial condition allows, the Price Electric Cooperative Board of Directors will elect to retire capital credits.
 Capital credits are generally retired in the fourth quarter of the year.

-In 2018, Price Electric retired capital credits of $252,164.21; this included disbursements to members active in 1990, a portion of capital credit patronage balance of those active in 1991, and inactive accounts with a capital credit balance of less than $25 were paid in full.
-Price Electric also retired capital credits of $126,207.55 in estate retirements to the heirs of deceased members.
+In 2019, Price Electric retired capital credits of $351,921.42; this included disbursements to members active in 1991 and a portion of capital credit patronage balance of those active in 1992.
+Inactive accounts with a capital credit balance of less than $25 were paid in full.
+Price Electric has also retired capital credits of $92,206.92 to date in estate retirements to the heirs of deceased members.

 There are many other members for whom Price Electric did not have current address information and therefore could not issue a check.
 Price Electric would appreciate your help in locating these members.
 Click here for a listing.